-The ITRs do not ban subsidiaries of U.S. firms from dealing with Iran, as long as the subsidiary is not "controlled" by the parent company.
+The regulations do not ban foreign subsidiaries of U.S. firms from dealing with Iran, as long as the subsidiary is not "controlled" by the parent company.
 Most foreign subsidiaries are legally considered foreign persons subject to the laws of the country in which the subsidiaries are incorporated.
 Section 218 of the Iran Threat Reduction and Syrian Human Rights Act (ITRSHRA, P.L.
 112-158) holds "controlled" foreign subsidiaries of U.S. companies to the same standards as U.S. parent firms, defining a controlled subsidiary as (1) one that is more than 50% owned by the U.S. parent; (2) one in which the parent firm holds a majority on the Board of Directors of the subsidiary; or (3) one in which the parent firm directs the operations of the subsidiary.
 There is no waiver provision.
+The President has authority under IEEPA to license transactions with Iran, the ITRSHRA notwithstanding.

-JCPOA Regulations and Reversal.
-To implement the JCPOA, the United States licensed "controlled" foreign subsidiaries to conduct transactions with Iran that are permissible under JCPOA (almost all forms of civilian trade).
-The implementation was accomplished in the Treasury Department's issuance of "General License H: Authorizing Certain Transactions Relating to Foreign Entities Owned or Controlled by a United States Person."17 The Obama Administration asserted that the President has authority under IEEPA to license transactions with Iran, the ITRSHRA notwithstanding.
-The Trump Administration revoked that general license and restore the pre-JCPOA licensing policy ("Statement of Licensing Policy," SLP) on November 6, 2018.
+During the U.S. implementation of the JCPOA, the United States licensed "controlled" foreign subsidiaries to conduct transactions with Iran through "General License H: Authorizing Certain Transactions Relating to Foreign Entities Owned or Controlled by a United States Person."
+The Trump Administration revoked General License H and restored the pre-JCPOA licensing policy ("Statement of Licensing Policy," SLP) on November 6, 2018.